utshomax/postman-docs/src/pages/docs/sending-requests/graphql/graphql-overview.md

 ---

-Postman can make HTTP calls using GraphQL, an open-source data query and manipulation language for APIs, in addition to REST.
+Postman can make HTTP calls using GraphQL, an open-source data query and manipulation language for APIs.

 You can use GraphQL with Postman in two ways: